 Terminal 3 is home to Giraffe, a restaurant that takes its guests on a culinary adventure around the globe.
-With a laid back vibe and 24 hour opening times, Giraffe is ideal for the hungry traveler looking for something hearty and quick.
+With a laid-back vibe and 24 hour opening times, Giraffe is ideal for the hungry traveler looking for something hearty and quick.
 A range of dishes from across the world means you can choose from smoky chipotle half chicken, Vietnamese dzao salmon, and a Thai-style duck stir fry.

 Dubai airport duty-free – upgrade your everything

 It may seem like satire, but you can buy literal gold bars in Dubai’s duty-free area.
-While you may not be looking to stockpile gold reserves in the event of an economic crash, you can also purchase jewelry and watches from designers such as Pandora, Bvlgari and Swarowski that will dazzle and shine.
+While you may not be looking to stockpile gold reserves in the event of an economic crash, you can also purchase jewelry and watches from designers such as Pandora, Bvlgari, and Swarovski that will dazzle and shine.

-Anyone who passed through Dubai AIrport in the past decade or two will have noticed a shining luxury car parked directly in the middle of the concourse.
-The Dubai duty-free raffle gives you, for a fee, the opportunity to emerge the proud owner of brand new Porsche, BMW, Jaguar or Audi.
+Anyone who passed through Dubai Airport in the past decade or two will have noticed a shining luxury car parked directly in the middle of the concourse.
+The Dubai duty-free raffle gives you, for a fee, the opportunity to emerge the proud owner of a brand-new Porsche, BMW, Jaguar or Audi.
 If that doesn’t tickle your fancy, then you can also enter the Millennium Millionaire draw, giving you a one-in-five thousand chance of walking out of the airport with a million dollars.